Strapless

 In my conversation with Kelly, I jokingly said it would be funny to create a browser extension that removed Bootstrap’s CSS and JavaScript from any page that included it.
 Something subversive along the lines of Eric Meyer’s hilariously destructive table layout and font

 demolishing user stylesheet or Richard Harrington’s “disrupt” to “bullshit” converter.
 On Friday I decided to see what I could throw together in 15 minutes and I dubbed the result “Strapless”.
-Using Crossrider, I converted some simple JavaScript into an extension for Chrome and Firefox.
+Using Crossrider, I converted some simple JavaScript into an extension for Chrome (no longer available) and Firefox (no longer available).
 I didn’t bother with Safari as I couldn’t justify spending $99 to add a prank extension to their catalog.
 I have a version for Internet Explorer, but the installer is failing, which I suspect is an issue with Crossrider.

 Enjoy!